The Best Gaming Consoles For Your Theater Room Setup

 Now before we get into any type of equipment talk, room details etc., we’re going to start with arguably, the single most important thing, and that’s….(drum roll) the budget!

-Like with many things in life, your budget is going to be one of the biggest deciding factors in what you ultimately end up deciding upon.
+Like with many things, your budget is going to be one of the biggest deciding factors in what you ultimately decide upon.

 So in knowing that, obviously it would be impossible for me to just throw out some arbitrary number, but what I can do is give an idea of factors to keep in mind.

-First off you’ll want to take the more personal approach and take the time to create the one that is the best for you.
+First off you’ll want to take the more personal approach and take the time to consider external factors like your room size, potential seating, etc.

 The benefit of setting a budget in the first place is that you’ll at least have a bracket to work in to get the best components.